 Law enforcement agencies have often relied on the transparency of blockchains to facilitate investigations.
-However, certain privacy-enhancing features have been, or are expected to be, introduced to a number of digital asset networks, including the Bitcoin Cash Network.
-These features, including those adopted by the Bitcoin Cash Network or which may be introduced on the Bitcoin Cash Network in the future, may provide law enforcement agencies with less visibility into transaction-level data.
+However, certain privacy-enhancing features have been, or are expected to be, introduced to a number of digital asset networks, including the Horizen Network.
+These features, including those adopted by the Horizen Network or which may be introduced on the Horizen Network in the future, may provide law enforcement agencies with less visibility into transaction-level data.
 Europol, the European Union's law enforcement agency, released a report in October 2017 noting the increased use of privacy-enhancing digital assets like Zcash and Monero in criminal activity on the internet.
-In August 2022, OFAC banned all U.S. citizens from using Tornado Cash, a digital asset protocol designed to obfuscate blockchain transactions, by adding certain Ethereum wallet addresses associated with the protocol to its Specially Designated Nationals list.
-Notable industry participants such as Centre, the issuer of the USDC stablecoin, have reportedly complied with the sanctions and blacklisted the sanctioned addresses from interacting with their networks.
-Although no regulatory action has been taken to treat privacy-enhancing digital assets differently, this may change in the future.
+In August 2022, OFAC banned all transactions by U.S. persons or in the United States involving Tornado Cash, a digital asset protocol designed to obfuscate blockchain transactions, by adding Tornado Cash and certain Ethereum wallet addresses associated with the protocol to its Specially Designated Nationals and Blocked Persons List.
+A large portion of validators globally, as well as notable industry participants such as Centre, the issuer of the USDC stablecoin, have reportedly complied with the sanctions and blacklisted the sanctioned addresses from interacting with their networks.
+In September 2022, the Digital Asset Trading Platform Huobi delisted seven digital assets with privacy preserving features, including ZEN, a move that Huobi explained was "in compliance with the latest financial regulations."
+However, in September 2023, the Horizen protocol implemented an update intended to deprecate these privacy shields, with the intent of causing it to no longer be considered a "privacy coin," and, following the update, the Horizen Network will no longer support transactions from unshielded addresses to shielded addresses.
+It is unclear the removal of those kinds of shielded transactions from Horizen would mitigate these concerns by regulators, law enforcement agencies, and other digital asset market participants.
+Additionally, in October 2023, FinCEN issued a notice of proposed rulemaking that identified convertible virtual currency (CVC) mixing as a class of transactions of primary money laundering concern and proposed requiring covered financial institutions to implement certain recordkeeping and reporting requirements on transactions that covered financial institutions know, suspect, or have reason to suspect involve CVC mixing within or involving jurisdictions outside the United States.
+In April 2024, the DOJ arrested and charged the developers of the Samourai Wallet mixing service with conspiracy to commit money laundering and conspiracy to operate an unlicensed money transmitting business.
+In May 2024, a co-founder of Tornado Cash was sentenced to more than five years imprisonment in the Netherlands for developing Tornado Cash on the basis that he had helped launder more than \$2 billion worth of digital assets through Tornado Cash.
+Additional regulatory action with respect to privacyenhancing digital assets is possible in the future differently, this may change in the future.